andreimoment/tangomanual/index.md

 ### Active, community-driven project

-The Tango Manual is under active development which means frequent additions and improvements.
-You are our community and we invite you to take part in both.
-To suggest an improvement, consult the [instructions](https://github.com/andreimoment/tangomanual#how-to-contribute) or go directly to the [project issues](https://github.com/andreimoment/tangomanual/issues).

-## Useful links if you're just getting started (coming soon!)
-* Info for teachers and curriculum designers
-* Info for organizers and hosts
-* Info for buddies and helpers
-* Info if you're totally new to tango
+The Tango Manual is part of a growing ecosystem of tango learning resources being developed collaboratively by Tango dancers and coordinated by the Tango Hatchery. is a beta test which means it is still evolving.
+We invite you to participate via the [Tango Hatchery forum](https://www.tangohatchery.com/forum).

 ## Basic language
 * RING - A tango level.
 Each ring is a different color and has a different theme.